andreirujannn/ausy_academy_2022/Tasks/Task1_linux_scripting.md

 # Bonus #1
 1. read the new branch name from command line argument
 2. write branch name to gitMessage7
 3. Instead of directly reading the commit message from gitmessage5(from step 8) go over them with a for loop and check if they are empty.
-If a file is not empty, add the message to the commit message.
+If a file is not empty, add the message to the commit message, separating them with ';' (eg. "$MY_NAME : my first script;branch_name")

 # Bonus #2
 1. Write the same functionality without using for or if statements.